mecid/mecid.github.io/_posts/2022-05-11-modeling-errors-in-swift.md

 We will refactor our error modeling code using three principles described in "A philosophy of software design" book written by John Ousterhout.
 I enjoyed reading it and can recommend it to you without any doubt.

 #### Define errors out of existence
 Sometimes we define too many errors.
 We define an error as a situation that is not an error at all.
-For example, in our case, we have the no value error.
+For example, in our case, we have the *noValue* case.
 Instead of throwing the error whenever a value is not available, we can use optionals and silently return nil without disrupting the execution with an error.

 ```swift
 func get(for key: Key) -> Value? {